Auste1989/Auste1989.github.io/_posts/2018-07-08-project-benson.md

 * Additionally, created a tool that will allow a quick allocation of resources based on weekday and hour

 ## What we discovered:
 As our target audience, we have chosen a young woman called Becky, who is in her 20s /  30s, works for a tech company and loves Starbucks coffee.
-Given this profile, we matched up the highest velocity stations with distance to the nearest Tech companies, Starbucks coffee shops and residentials areas with a higher women to men ratio.
+Given this profile, we matched up the highest velocity stations with distance to the nearest Tech companies, Starbucks coffee shops and residential areas with a higher women to men ratio.
 As an example, even though Flushing Main street station had higher passanger velocity than 59 St. and Columbus Circle, the latter was ranked higher due to it's proximity to large tech companies and Starbucks coffee shops.
 Our results suggested that teams should be positioned around the stations in Lower Manhatten, such as Times Sq and 42 St or East 14th St, as well as a couple of stations in Brooklyn and Queens.